wazuh/wazuh-documentation/source/user-manual/reference/tools/agent-upgrade.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The agent_upgrade program allows you to list outdated agents and upgrade them.
+  :description: List outdated agents and upgrade them using the agent_upgrade program.
 Learn more about it in this section of the Wazuh documentation.

 .. _agent_upgrade: